mongodb/docs/source/reference/glossary.rst

       The length of time between the last operation in the operation log, and the last operation applied to a particular :term:`secondary` or :term:`slave` database.
 High replication
-      lag makes a non-:term:`primary` node ineligible to be elected primary.
+      makes it impossible for non-:term:`primary` members of the set to become primary.

    driver
       Drivers provide an interface level between the :term:`MongoDB`